 The UK cannot unilaterally guarantee the rights of UK nationals currently living in the EU.
 It is making strong representations to the EU to provide similar guarantees for UK nationals in the event of a no deal.

-Will Brexit affect UK tax reliefs?
+Will Brexit affect UK and European tax incentives?

 The UK’s Creative Sector Tax Reliefs will not be affected by Brexit — this includes those available for film, high-end TV, animation, childrens’ TV and videogames.
 In the BFI’s recent Screen Business report, the Chancellor restated that the “government is committed to supporting [the UK’s] highly-skilled and innovative creative industries through creative sector tax reliefs”.
 Content will still qualify for the Tax Relief if it passes the UK’s relevant cultural test.
 Creative sector cultural tests will also continue to recognise EEA content and personnel regardless of whether the UK secures a deal with the EU.

-In addition, there are no major changes expected to the UK’s State Aid regime under either deal or no deal.
+There are no major changes expected to the UK’s State Aid regime under either deal or no deal.
 This regime helps regulate how Government provides help to private industry, ensuring a level playing field for businesses operating across the UK and influencing their level of competitiveness relative to international counterparts too.

 Will the UK still be able to co-produce with EU partners?

-Yes.
 All co-production agreements including the bi-lateral co-production treaties and the European Convention on Cinematographic Co-Production signed by the UK will remain in place after Brexit.
 The European Convention on Cinematographic Co-Production is governed by the Council of Europe, not the European Union, and the UK will continue to be a party to the Convention.
-In addition, on 7 February 2019 the UK Government officially signed the revised convention which confers added flexibility to UK producers and their international partners whose countries are signatories.
+In addition, on 7 February 2019 the UK Government officially signed the revised Convention which confers added flexibility to UK producers and their international partners whose countries are signatories.
 This demonstrates the UK’s determination in working with Europe and other international territories.
 Following the signing, this will undergo the full legislative process to be ratified and brought into force.

 The UK’s bi-lateral treaties with Australia, Brazil, Canada, China, France, India, Israel, Jamaica, Morocco, New Zealand, Occupied Palestinian Territories and South Africa form part of UK legislation and therefore are not affected by Brexit.

 However, in the case of a no deal scenario, temporary movement of goods between the UK and EU will be subject to rules broadly similar to those in place for temporary movement of goods with other non-EU countries.
 While precise rules vary depending on the nature of the goods to be moved, examples of processes to be followed may include the use of ATA carnets or customs declarations.
+It is also important to note Brexit will impact rules around movement of people, which may have an effect on co-productions.
+More on this above.

 Will a new trade agreement with the EU cover the screen sectors?